 Aeronautics and Aircraft Engineering Centre

-The Aeronautics and Aircraft Engineering Centre at Perth College UHI has interests across aviation, aerospace and beyond.
+The Aeronautics and Aircraft Engineering Centre at UHI Perth has interests across aviation, aerospace and beyond.
 With a strong undergraduate curriculum focussing on aircraft operations and design it has a range of experienced staff and industry-standard facilities to support research and consultancy activities.

 Current areas of activity include: